crytic/evm_cfg_builder/README.md

 ## License

-evm_cfg_builder is licensed and distributed under the AGPLv3 license.
+evm_cfg_builder is licensed and distributed under the AGPLv3.
 [Contact us](mailto:opensource@trailofbits.com) if you're looking for an exception to the terms.